 Original research is central to UChicago’s mission.
 Over 80 percent of undergraduate students choose to engage in research, and many more gain hands-on experience through internships, externships, student activities, and course practicums.

-UChicago students have access to over 160 research centers and committees, six libraries within the University of Chicago Library system with over 11 million volumes, three museums (including the Oriental Institute), and dozens of opportunities for study abroad, mentoring, advising, and other support.
-The University receives over $450 million in sponsored research awards annually and has filed thousands of patents in the past few decades.
-Undergraduates are invited to take part in these projects through classes, workshops, research opportunities, and internships.
+UChicago students have access to over 160 research centers and committees, six libraries within the University of Chicago Library system with over 11 million volumes, three museums (including the Oriental Institute), nearly 60 opportunities for study abroad, and built-in mentoring, advising, and other support.
+The University receives hundreds of millions of dollars in sponsored research awards annually, and undergraduates take part in projects that shape the way we understand and interact with the world.

 RESOURCES FOR RESEARCH